geek-cookbook/geek-cookbook/manuscript/recipes/keycloak/authenticate-against-openldap.md

 ---
 title: Integrate LDAP server with Keycloak for user federation
-description: Here's how we'll add an LDAP provider to our KeyCloak server for user federation.
+description: Here's how we'll add an LDAP provider to our Keycloak server for user federation.
 ---
-# Authenticate KeyCloak against OpenLDAP
+# Authenticate Keycloak against OpenLDAP

 !!! warning
     This is not a complete recipe - it's an **optional** component of the [Keycloak recipe](/recipes/keycloak/), but has been split into its own page to reduce complexity.

-KeyCloak gets really sexy when you integrate it into your [OpenLDAP](/recipes/openldap/) stack (_also, it's great not to have to play with ugly LDAP tree UIs_).
-Note that OpenLDAP integration is **not necessary** if you want to use KeyCloak with [Traefik Forward Auth](/docker-swarm/traefik-forward-auth/) - all you need for that is [local users](/recipes/keycloak/create-user/), and an [OIDC client](http://localhost:8000/recipes/keycloak/setup-oidc-provider/).
+Keycloak gets really sexy when you integrate it into your [OpenLDAP](/recipes/openldap/) stack (_also, it's great not to have to play with ugly LDAP tree UIs_).
+Note that OpenLDAP integration is **not necessary** if you want to use Keycloak with [Traefik Forward Auth](/docker-swarm/traefik-forward-auth/) - all you need for that is [local users](/recipes/keycloak/create-user/), and an [OIDC client](http://localhost:8000/recipes/keycloak/setup-oidc-provider/).

 ## Ingredients

 !!!
 Summary
     Existing:

-    * [X] [KeyCloak](/recipes/keycloak/) recipe deployed successfully
+    * [X] [Keycloak](/recipes/keycloak/) recipe deployed successfully

     New: